nineinchnick/trino-cloud/trino-cloud-aws/README.md

 # Adding new tables

-To add a new table:
+To add a new table that can be read from:

 1. Define columns for the new table in the constructor of [AwsMetadata](src/main/java/pl/net/was/cloud/aws/AwsMetadata.java).
-1. Define a function to generate rows in [AwsRecordSetProvider.rowGetters](src/main/java/pl/net/was/cloud/aws/AwsRecordSetProvider.java).
+2. Define a function to generate rows in [AwsRecordSetProvider.rowGetters](src/main/java/pl/net/was/cloud/aws/AwsRecordSetProvider.java).
-1. Profit!
+3. Profit!

+## INSERT support

+To add INSERT support for any table, append new entries to the `fields` and `writers` properties in `AwsPageSink` class.
+By default, all table columns are optimistically mapped to an AWS SDK request fields.
+Some columns might not have matching fields in a request.

+## UPDATE and DELETE support

+1. Add a hidden `row_id` column in `AwsMetadata.columns`.
+The column should be populated with a unique identifier value in `AwsRecordSetProvider.rowGetters`.
+1. Define the primary key in `AwsMetadata.primaryKeys`.
+1. Add an entry to the `updaters` and/or `deleters` maps in `AwsPageSourceProvider` maps.

+Updates might perform multiple different API calls, depending on which columns are being set.